MiKl-LS/NtW/README.md

 # NtW (numbers to words)
-Spells provided numbers using JavaScript (Up to 14 digits, or a hundred trillion)
+Spells provided numbers using JavaScript (Up to 18 digits, or a hundred quadrillion)

 ## Note: This is still on beta.
 It's also incomplete. (there are more elegant, shorter and better scripts than this)

-Majority of the code is on `index.js`
+Majority of the code is on `ntw.js`

 For this to work on your own HTML code do the following:
 - Create an `<input>` tag and assign the id `input` to it